vertigis/workflow-activities-fme/README.md

 ### FME Versions

-The FME activities are designed to work with FME Server REST API `V3`.
+The FME activities are designed to work with version 3 of the [FME Server REST API](https://docs.safe.com/fme/html/FME_REST/apidoc/v3/#).

 ## Usage